Machine Learning for Renewable Energy Systems

 General

-The seminar starts with introductory lectures, followed by an individual working phase and presentations in the second half of term.
+The seminar starts with a mandatory kick-off meeting and introductory lectures, followed by an individual working phase, where a meeting with your supervisor is mandatory.
+The presentations then take place in the second half of term.

 The aim is that at the end of the course, you will: